1.4 Youth policy decision-making

 Counties, towns and municipalities decide independently on the financial means that will be provided annually for the implementation of various youth-targeted activities.

 However, the former Ministry of Demography, Family, Youth and Social Policy has, for the last few years, provided certain funds intended for the preparation of local and regional youth programmes in accordance with the specific interests and needs of young people in a specific area.

-The implementation of recommendations by counties, towns and municipalities is a part of every annual report on the implementation of the National Youth Programme submitted by the Ministry of Demography, Family, Youth and Social Policy to the Government of the Republic of Croatia for adoption.
+The implementation of recommendations by counties, towns and municipalities is a part of every annual report on the implementation of the National Youth Programme submitted by the Central State Office for Demography and Youth to the Government of the Republic of Croatia for adoption.

 Youth advisory boards

 Youth Advisory Boards are advisory bodies of local and regional self-government units that promote and advocate the rights, needs and interests of young people at local and regional level.
 They are established based on the Youth Advisory Boards Act (OG 41/14) ( Zakon o savjetima mladih, NN 41/14), and their members and deputy members are elected for a term of three years.

 The priority areas of the National Youth Programme are usually determined on the basis of:

 - results and recommendations from researches